senegalo/TFMiniPlus/README.md

 Current state is:

-* Can read the distance / sensor tempreture / signal strength from the device
+* can read the distance / sensor tempreture / signal strength from the device
-* Can Request the firmware version from the device
+* can Request the firmware version from the device
+* can reset the system
+* can set the frame rate
+* can trigger manual detection
+* can be able set the output format between milimeter or centimeters
+* can set the baud rate
+* can enable / disable the device
+* can restore to factory settings
+* can save the configuration onto the device

 What needs to be done to consider the api complete is:

- * Be able to reset the system
- * Be able to set the frame rate
- * Be able to trigger manual detection
- * Be able to set the output format between milimeter, centimeters or Pixhawk
+* Several optimization parts in the code
+* change the setEnabled method to take a boolean instead of a constant
- * Be able to set the baud rate
+* create the keywords file
- * Be able to enable / disable the device
- * Be able to restore to factory settings
- * Be able to save the configuration onto the device
+* package for arduino